 Food & Drink

-You start off relatively easy so you can familiarise with the quad, and then go to the first stop which is the oldest settlement on the island, Povoacao Velha located central south west on Boa Vista.
+You start off relatively easy so you can familiarise yourself with the quad, and then go to the first stop which is the oldest settlement on the island, Povoacao Velha located central southwest on Boa Vista.
 Then we went to Santa Monica beach which included a bit of sand driving!
-After this, we made our way along the south coast manoeuvring sandy tracks and rocky “roads” to Varandinha beach which is one of the best beaches on the island!
+After this, we made our way along the south coast maneuvering sandy tracks and rocky “roads” to Varandinha beach which is one of the best beaches on the island!
 You then drive on to Morro de Areia to then conquer the dunes of Chaves!
-Taking in the picturesque views along the west coast winding through the 6-8 kms of dunes we then went back along dust tracks, cobbled roads, a bit more dune driving!
+Taking in the picturesque views along the west coast winding through the 6-8 km of dunes we then went back along dust tracks, cobbled roads, a bit more dune driving!

 We chose to go with them rather than on a Tui tour as they offer an alternative to large group generic tours and focus on the personal touch and supporting the local community.